helrond/clbsj.org/_event_series/black-august.md

       Africana, postcolonial, and New Testament studies.
 Nick serves as the president of the CLBSJ Board.
 See full bio at
       <https://clbsj.org/about/leadership/nicholas-a-johnson/>
-  - name: 'Sherly Fabre, Series Host'
+  - name: 'Sherly Fabre, Series Co-Host'
     description: >-
       A Haitian-American immigrant who grew up Catholic and converted to Islam, Sherly is a seasoned grassroots activist who builds capacity at local,